godotengine/godot-docs/about/introduction.rst

 About Godot Engine
 ------------------

-A game engine is a complex tool, and it is, therefore, difficult to present Godot in a few words.
+A game engine is a complex tool, and it is therefore difficult to present Godot in a few words.
 Here's a quick synopsis, which you are free to reuse if you need a quick write-up about Godot Engine.